Ichail/bipvi/README.md

 # bipvi
-binary_pcap_vizualization
 The file is read in a floating window of 100 bytes with a shift of 1 byte.
-Fourier transform is used to visualize the image
+Fourier transform is used to visualize the image.